sweet-research-group/sweet-research-group.github.io/blog/index.md

 **Example Responsibilities and Tasks**
--	Work on sensor data processing, analysis, multimodal modeling and machine learning/deep learning.
+-	Work on sensor data processing, analysis, multimodal data modeling and machine learning/deep learning.
 -	Participate in recruitment and data collection in the community and clinics.
 -	Work on preparation of manuscripts for publication.
 - Attend and present at conferences.
-- Hardware-focus: Work on circuit, PCB design and test for customized wearable electronics.
-- Software-focus: Develop mobile and virtual reality (VR) applications.

 **Qualifications**